dylanknlee/states_pfas_pdfs/README.md

 8. north dakota Checked
 9.

-To check: South Carolina (new table added, see note), Wyoming, Alaska (see note), Virginia, North Dakota
+To check: South Carolina (new table added, see note)